dzfrias/website/src/blog/projectiles.md

     I needed both the distinct roots of $f$ because _one_ of them will actually be the angle I want, but I don't always know which without more information.

-[^gdscript]: I used the gdscript version for the game I'm developing.
+[^gdscript]: I used the GDScript version for the game I'm developing.